 Can You Freeze Fudge?

 Freezing fudge works great for both homemade fudge and the one you’ve bought in the candy store.
 Pretty much everyone agrees that you can freeze fudge and that it works quite well.

 To retain the best quality possible, double-wrap the slab, and then put in a freezer bag or an airtight container.
 When it comes to specifics, use wax paper for the first layer and aluminum foil or plastic wrap for the second.

 When it comes to thawing, a few hours in the fridge should be more than enough.
-You can also easily cut frozen fudge into cubes, so if you’re in a hurry, you can cut it up directly after taking from the freezer and serve to your guests.
+You can also easily cut frozen fudge into cubes, so if you’re in a hurry, you can cut it up directly after taking it from the freezer and serve it to your guests.

 How Long Does Fudge Last